stackus/ftgogo/README.md

 Open a command prompt and then execute the following docker command

-> NOTE: The first time you bring everything up the init script for Postgres will run authomatically.
+> NOTE: The first time you bring everything up the init script for Postgres will run automatically.
 The services will crash-loop for a bit because of that.
 Eventually things will stabilize.

 ### Mac and Linux Users
 ```bash